imbingz/Password-Generator/README.md

 <a name = "objectives"></a>
 ### 2. Project Objectives
-* Create an application that generates a random password based on user-selected criteria.
+* Create an application that generates a random password based on user-selected criteria (numbers, uppercase letters, lowercase letters and symbols).
 * This app will run in the browser and feature dynamically updated HTML and CSS powered by JavaScript code.
+* The password is either displayed in an alert or written to the page
 * It will also feature a clean and polished user interface and be responsive, ensuring that it adapts to multiple screen sizes.(This was given in the file already)

 <a name = "Outcome"></a>